+The weakest partisan signals are observed in Oversight and Government Reform, Ways and Means, and Commerce, Science, and Transportation.
+This is initially surprising, because Oversight and Ways and Means are among the most visibly partisan arenas in Congress.
+A possible explanation is that in these high-stakes settings, both parties adopt similar adversarial or technically focused questioning strategies.
+For example, Oversight hearings often feature aggressive questioning and demands for accountability regardless of party, and the partisan difference may lie in whom members target rather than how they question.
+Ways and Means deals with tax policy where questioning may be constrained by well-established institutional norms~\citep{fenno1973}.

+Our findings point to the linguistic imprint of partisanship being strongest not where conflict is most intense, but where parties frame the issues through different rhetorical strategies.
+This complicates simple mappings between committee salience and partisan distinctiveness.
+High-profile committees often viewed as central to party reputations do not necessarily produce the most distinguishable questioning styles.
+Instead, partisan linguistic signals may reflect framing differences more than conflict intensity, a pattern consistent with~\citet{lee2009}'s argument that congressional partisanship is often driven by electoral incentives for differentiation rather than substantive policy disagreement.

-Table~\ref{tab:ParQNELA} in Appendix~\ref{app:SupResults} highlights linguistic features alone can predict party affiliation in questions for certain combinations of sessions and committees using random forest classifiers.
-The variation across sessions suggests that the partisan imprint on questioning may fluctuate with broader institutional and electoral contexts, echoing findings in the literature on conditional party government \citep{aldrichrhode2000} and partisan messaging \citep{lee2009}.
+The ability of linguistic features to predict party affiliation in questions for certain combinations of sessions and committees (Table~\ref{tab:ParQNELA}, Appendix~\ref{app:SupResults}) suggests that the partisan imprint on questioning may fluctuate with broader institutional and electoral contexts, echoing findings in the literature on conditional party government \citep{aldrichrhode2000} and partisan messaging \citep{lee2009}.